Ball balance

 Teaching model for control engineering

 The ball balance is a fascinating teaching model that clearly demonstrates the principles of control engineering.
-With a function block editor developed specifically for this purpose, students can design and optimize control loops independently.
-The goal is to control the tilt of the seesaw via a propeller drive so precisely that a metal ball is stably balanced in the center.
+With a function block editor developed specifically for this purpose, students can independently design and optimize control loops.
+The aim is to control the tilt of the seesaw via a propeller drive so precisely that a metal ball is stably balanced in the center.

 Ball balance as a teaching model for control engineering - THWS Schweinfurt - Engineer Glaser